Adaminaby

 Shops & Services

-Adaminaby has petrol/diesel supplies, a small supermarket, post office, cafes, ski hire and takeaway food.
-There's a great op shop for those forgotten parkas, lost beenies and dressing up for the kids' disco in the school holidays.
+Adaminaby has petrol/diesel supplies, a small supermarket, postal agency, bakery, pub, club, ski hire and takeaway food.
+There's a great op shop for unique gifts, replacing lost beenies and dressing up for the kids' disco in the school holidays.

 We're a tourist-friendly town, but a small one.
 Some stores operate later hours in holiday periods, especially during the snow season.
 Many businesses are owner operated, and we do need sleep and R&R. Don't expect 24/7 service; if you are arriving late, plan ahead on essentials like petrol, accommodation and food.